md-riaz/Template/README.md

 #### Warning

 - don't import scss or css file to main bundle.js because it won't render css to other html files.
 So scss file should be linked to every html file with link tag.
+- only fontawesome 5 scss file will be imported with bundle.js